UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 3. Run the following command: `shutdown && waagent -deprovision+user -force`

 4. Wait for the VM to shutdown.
-Your session will be closed.
+Your SSH session will be closed.

+    > [!TIP]
+    > The generalisation process is complete once your VM is in a stopped state.

 ***